f5devcentral/access-labs/class1/module1/lab2.rst

 #.
 Click *Edit**

 A per request policy creation will work the same way as a per session policy allowing you to create various box, subroutines and macros.
 If you click on the plus between
 Start and Allow a new box will appear and you can explore the various components that can be added.
-These options will be covered in later labs.
+At this time we will leave the policy blank and return to populate it in later tasks.

 #.
 Policy sync